sincze/Domoticz-Omnik-Local-Web-Plugin/README.md

 # Domoticz-Omnik-Local-Web-Plugin
-A Domoticz Python Plugin that can read data from the local inverter webinterface.
+A (new) Domoticz Python Plugin that can read data from the local inverter webinterface.
 Some people were unable to use the magic-packet solution due to the serial number, others did not want to retrieve data from the webportal.

 ![devices](https://github.com/sincze/Domoticz-Omnik-Local-Web-Plugin/blob/master/plugin_preview.png)

-## ONLY TESTED FOR Raspberry Pi
+## ONLY TESTED FOR Raspberry Pi and Domoticz Docker

-With Python version 3.5 & Domoticz V4.11034 (beta)
+With Python version 3.7 & Domoticz V2023.x

 ## Installation